 - Strong Back Top Nut – This Nut is used to lock the Strong Back firmly in place on the pump.
 It is extremely important that the Nut be very tight on the Strong Back.
 If the valve does not loosen on the first bump, tighten the Top Nut again.
 A loose Top Nut can cause the prongs of the Claw to stretch out or break.

-- Hammer – This provides the impact to pull the valve.
+- Bumper – This provides the impact to pull the valve.

-- Hammer Nut – The Hammer strikes the Hammer Nut in a quick upward motion.
+- Bumper Nut – The Bumper strikes the Bumper Nut in a quick upward motion.

-- Hammer Nut Locknut – This Nut serves to keep the Hammer Nut from moving during impact.
-It should be tightened up against the Hammer Nut.
+- Bumper Nut Locknut – This Nut serves to keep the Bumper Nut from moving during impact.
+It should be tightened up against the Bumper Nut.

 Removing A Valve With The Valve Puller